Content Marketing Strategy: How To Build For Your Business

 Lack of planning is a crucial content marketing mistake, so it is essential to use a content calendar to get all your content scheduled.
 There are lots of different ways you can do this.

 For instance, you can use Google Calendar and put the due dates for each piece of content.
-That works well, especially if you are not publishing much content.
+That works well, especially if you are publishing little content.

 That is the most straightforward approach, but if you publish a lot of content and have to manage a content team and the production workflow you have decided on, you will likely want sore features.